-- Educational Purpose: Al should be used primarily for educational purposes.
-It can be a tool to assist in learning, but it should not replace the learning process. - Original Work: Students could use various AI tools to generate ideas or to help them understand complex concepts, but the work they submit should be their own.
+- 1. Educational Purpose: AI should be used primarily for educational purposes.
+It can be a tool to assist in learning, but it should not replace the learning process. - 2.
+Original Work: Students could use various AI tools to generate ideas or to help them understand complex concepts, but the work they submit should be their own.
 Simply copying and pasting the output of AI is considered plagiarism and an act of cheating. - 3.
 Citing Sources: If students use AI to help them with their work, they should cite it as a source, just as they would any other source of information.

 - 4. Responsible Use and Accountability: The use of Al should not absolve individuals of responsibility.
 Be aware that Al can have biases, just like humans.
 If a student uses Al to help with their work, they are still responsible for the content of that work.
-As Al is a rapidly evolving field, it's important to stay informed about the latest developments and ethical considerations. - 5.
-Respect for Intellectual Property: Al should not be used to infringe on the intellectual property rights of others.
-For example, it should not be used to generate copies of copyrighted works.
+As Al is a rapidly evolving field, it's important to stay informed about the latest developments and ethical considerations. - Acceleration

-Acceleration

-The district carefully evaluates any student who, in the opinion of his/her principal, teachers and parents, warrants consideration for acceleration and/or adjustment either by grade or subject.
+The district carefully evaluates any student who, in the opinion of his/her principal, teachers and parents, warrants consideration for acceleration and/ or adjustment either by grade or subject.